 Kyoto is getting a permanent immersive art museum — teamLab Bivortex Kyoto.
-Opening in fall 2025, the new museum will feature unreleased artworks, new installations, and even more immersive experiences to get lost in.
+Opening in on October 7, 2025, the new museum will feature over 50 artworks including unreleased ones, new installations, and even more immersive experiences to get lost in.

 Permanent exhibitions